Time to make people feel good?

 The objective of presents is to make people feel good though showing how we feel towards them.
 But if we only do it through presents we only get to make them feel good occasionally such as on birthdays or religious or national holidays.
 And it costs money.
-And it’s confined to family and friends?
+And it’s confined to family and friends.

 And gift-giving often makes people feel indebted to us: they now have to give us a present in return and, though this is rarely mentioned, a present of similar value!

-What if we were to make people feel good all year round?
+But, what if we were to make people feel good all year round?
 Just for the hell of it?
 And in a way that doesn’t make them feel they have to give us something in return?

-3 ways of giving gifts to everyone
+Giving gifts to everyone

-The three tips fit together nicely, take just a few minutes and, as an added bonus, you may find that people are a lot more interesting that you thought.
+The tips fit together nicely, take just a few minutes and, as an added bonus, you may find that people are a lot more interesting that you thought.

 (1) Give them your full attention

 We rarely give people our full attention.
 Usually only we’re half-listening, preoccupied, distracted, self-conscious, trying to impress, wondering what to say next, and so on.

 In other words we’re focusing on us – not on them.